Test-Time Compute Games: Experiments

 \xhdr{Results} For concreteness, here we focus on games where providers serve queries from \texttt{GSM8K} using best-of-n for non-reasoning models and chain-of-thought for reasoning models.
-We find qualitatively similar results across different levels of user rationality $\beta$, and across other combinations of test-time compute methods and datasets (see Appendix~\ref{app:dynamics-results}).
+We find qualitatively similar results across different levels of user rationality $\beta$, other combinations of test-time compute methods and datasets, and a range of provider profit margins and accuracy-to-value conversion parameter values (see Appendix~\ref{app:dynamics-results}).

 Figure~\ref{fig:main-values} shows that the values offered by providers are approximately concave with respect to the compute.
 Specifically, users initially benefit from a slight increase in compute; however, as shown in Figure~\ref{fig:gsm8k_reasoning_models} in Appendix~\ref{app:model-eval-gsm8k}, the number of tokens---and thus the price paid by the user---increases rapidly with compute, eventually diminishing their value.
 In games with non-reasoning models (Figure~\ref{fig:main-values:a}), most providers offer comparable values to users, and no provider offers a value higher than their competitors simultaneously for all computes.
 In contrast, for reasoning models (Figure~\ref{fig:main-values:b}), the provider serving \texttt{R1-D-Qwen-7B} offers a higher value than their competitors across all computes.